 - 3. ‘How Capitalism is Killing Democracy’

-- 5. Economics is Too Important to Leave to the Experts – Ha-Joon Chang
+- 5. Economics for People - Ha-Joon Chang

 - Discussion Questions

 - Extra Resources

 1. “Why Study Economics?” – Jim Stanford (Chapter Extract)

 This introductory chapter (PDF) is a really straightforward explanation why economics matters for everyone.
 You don’t need to read the entire chapter, just until page 9.

 This lovely video explains the problem with believing in limitless economic growth; “You cannot run a linear system on a finite planet indefinitely”.